chenjd/Render-Crowd-Of-Animated-Characters/README.md

 [:heart: Animation Baker and Instancing for Animated Characters on Asset Store](https://assetstore.unity.com/packages/tools/animation/animation-baker-and-instancing-for-animated-characters-183598)

-Recently I added support for Unity 2019, so it can be used from Unity 5.x to Unity 2019.
+Recently I added support for Unity 2021 and the Universal Render Pipeline (URP), so it can be used from Unity 5.x to Unity 2021.

 And I will create a video tutorial to demonstrate how to use it.
 If you want to know more about the implementation behind it, you can read this [article](https://medium.com/chenjd-xyz/how-to-render-10-000-animated-characters-with-20-draw-calls-in-unity-e30a3036349a) I wrote.